pywirrarika/naki/README.md

 ## Language ID

 - Alexandra Espichán-Linares and Arturo Oncevay-Marcos.
 2017.
 A low-resourced peruvian language identification model.
 In Proceedings of the SIMBig 2017 Track on Applied Natural Language Processing, ANLP 2017.
 Springer.
 In-press.

+## Code-Switching

+- Garrette, D., Alpert-Abrams, H., Berg-Kirkpatrick, T., & Klein, D. (2015).
+[Unsupervised Code-Switching for Multilingual Historical Document Transcription](http://www.cs.utexas.edu/~ml/papers/garrette.naacl15.pdf).
+In HLT-NAACL (pp. 1036-1041).

+- King, B., & Abney, S. (2013).
+[Labeling the languages of words in mixed-language documents using weakly supervised methods](http://www.aclweb.org/anthology/N13-1131).
+In Proceedings of the 2013 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (pp. 1110-1119).
+(Also nahutal mixed sentences)

 ## Contact